Lradovan/CSE204_Project/README.md

+# Installing Manim:

+Follow these steps to install Manim: https://docs.manim.community/en/stable/installation.html

+(Note: There are two different versions of Manin.
+The link above will explain how to download the community version of Manim, which is the version you need to view the slides.)

 # To View the Slides:

 1. `pip install -r requirements.txt`
-2. `manim-slides render padding.py`
+2. `manim-slides render presentation.py`
-3. `manim-slides convert Padding slides.html --open`
+3. `manim-slides convert Presentation slides.html --open`

+(Note: Rendering slides might freeze and stop loading.
+If this happens, press CTRL + C and try running the command again.)

 # Parts of the Proof